elifesciences-publications/FlyLimbOptoCode/README.md

 # FlyLimbOptoCode

-Code to perform localized optogenetic stimulation using a simple method.
-Details can be found in our forthcoming paper.
+Code to perform localized optogenetic stimulation using a simple method, as described in our [paper](https://doi.org/10.7554/eLife.54183).
+If you find this helpful, please consider citing: DeAngelis, B.D.\*, Zavatone-Veth, J.A.\*, Gonzalez-Suarez, A.D., and Clark, D.A.
+Spatiotemporally precise optogenetic activation of sensory neurons in freely walking *Drosophila*. *eLife* 9: e54183 (2020).
+DOI: [10.7554/eLife.54183](https://doi.org/10.7554/eLife.54183). (\*equal contributions).

 ## Dependencies